 Urban Tree Planting

-A properly managed and diverse urban forest provides many environmental, economic and social benefits to the community.
-These community benefits include reducing stormwater runoff, improving water and air quality, increasing biodiversity and resiliency against invasive species, moderating summer temperatures, lowering utility costs, improving quality of life and beautifying the city.
-Learn more at the City's urban forestry page .
+A properly managed and diverse urban forest provides many environmental, economic, and social benefits to the community.
+These benefits include reducing stormwater runoff, improving water and air quality, increasing biodiversity and resiliency against invasive species, moderating summer temperatures, lowering utility costs, improving quality of life, and beautifying the city.
+Learn more on the City's urban forestry page and by checking out our 10,000 Trees Initiative, which can help you get trees for your property.

 The Huron River